UKHomeOffice/engineering-guidance-and-standards/docs/principles/sustainable-code.md

 Last updated: {{ page.date | postDate }}
 {{ pageTag.tags(tags)  }}

 When writing code, keep in mind that this should be clean, reusable and descriptive.
 Reuse existing artefacts before delivering new ones where possible.
-This can enable code to be easier to understand and cheaper to modify and reuse.
+This can enable code to be easier to understand, and cheaper to maintain, modify and reuse.

 ---